 - Teachers/leaders go free

-- Coach set-down in front of Bishop’s Palace and Medieval Museum, no long walks for your students
+- Coach set-down in front of Bishop’s Palace, no long walks for your students

-- All groups are given a guided tour of the Bishop’s Palace and Medieval Museum, duration 45 minutes
+- All booked groups are given a guided tour of Bishop’s Palace, Medieval Museum, Silver Museum or Irish Museum of Time (or a combination), a duration 45 minutes

 - Curriculum – and age-appropriate tour